lispeak/core/README.md

 ### Equality

-One of the basic language operations is eqality that is used for creating named expressions.
+One of the basic language operations is equality that is used for creating named expressions.
 It's defined with one letter word `o`.

 ```
 o {left} {right}